Kwantigon/research-project/experiment/Tasks_GroupA.md

 # SPARQL query task sheet – Group A (experts)

-You are given an OWL ontology file (`model.owl.ttl`) and the corresponding [data structure in Dataspecer](https://tool.dataspecer.com/data-specification-editor/editor?data-specification=d51bc125-f2f7-484b-8a57-f8f2b7291d69&data-psm-schema=94ed8b4f-28ec-4014-a4e9-f54bb03a1eab).
+You are given a [data specification](https://tool.dataspecer.com/api/preview/en/index.html?iri=d51bc125-f2f7-484b-8a57-f8f2b7291d69) about tourist destinations.

 Below are three questions written in natural language.
 Your task is to write a SPARQL query for each question.